Learning to Compute Gr\"obner Bases: Related Work

 \section{Related Work}

 \paragraph{\gb basis computation.} \gb basis is one of the fundamental concepts in algebraic geometry and commutative ring theory~\citep{cox2005solving, singular}.
 By its computational aspect, \gb basis is a very useful tool for analyzing the mathematical structures of solutions of algebraic constraints.
-Notably, the form of \gb bases is very suited for finding solutions and allows parametric coefficients.
-For such sought-after applications, it is vital to make \gb basis computation very efficient and practical.
-Following the definition of \gb bases in~\citep{buchberger1965algorithm}, the original algorithm to compute them can be presented as \begin{enumerate*} \item[(i)] create potential new leading terms by constructing \textit{S-polynomials}, \item[(ii)] reduce them either to zero or to new polynomials for the \gb basis, and \item[(iii)] repeat until no new S-polynomials can be constructed.\end{enumerate*} Plenty of works has been developed to surpass this algorithm.
+Notably, the form of \gb bases is suited for finding solutions and allows parametric coefficients, and thus, it is vital to make \gb basis computation efficient and practical in applications.
+Following the definition of \gb bases in~\citep{buchberger1965algorithm}, the original algorithm to compute them can be presented as \begin{enumerate*} \item[(i)] create potential new leading terms by constructing \textit{S-polynomials}, \item[(ii)] reduce them either to zero or to new polynomials for the \gb basis, and \item[(iii)] repeat until no new S-polynomials can be constructed.\end{enumerate*} Plenty of work has been developed to surpass this algorithm.
 There are four main strategies: \begin{enumerate*} \item[(a)] avoiding unnecessary S-polynomials based on the F5 algorithm and the more general {\em signature-based algorithms} \citep{faugere2002f5,BFS15ComplexityF5}.
-Machine learning appeared for this task in \citep{Peifer2020}. \item[(b)] More efficient reduction using efficient linear algebraic computations using~\citep{faugere1999f4} and the very recent GPU-using~\citep{BGLM2023GPUGroebner}. \item[(c)] Performing {\em modular computations}, following~\citep{arnold2003, noro2018}, to prevent {\em coefficient growth} during the computation. \item[(d)] Using the structure of the ideal, e.g.,~\citep{faugere1993efficient,BNS2022} for change of term ordering for zero-dimensional ideals or \citep{traverso1997} when the Hilbert function is known. \end{enumerate*} In this study, we present the fifth strategy: (e) \gb computation fully via learning without specifying any mathematical procedures.
+Machine learning appeared for this task in \citep{Peifer2020}. \item[(b)] More efficient reduction using efficient linear algebraic computations using~\citep{faugere1999f4} and the very recent GPU-using~\citep{BGLM2023GPUGroebner}. \item[(c)] Performing {\em modular computations}, following~\citep{arnold2003, noro2018}, to prevent {\em coefficient growth} during the computation. \item[(d)] Using the structure of the ideal, e.g.,~\citep{faugere1993efficient,BNS2022} for change of term ordering for 0-dimensional ideals or \citep{traverso1997} when the Hilbert function is known. \end{enumerate*} In this study, we present the fifth strategy: (e) \gb basis computation fully via learning without specifying any mathematical procedures.

 \paragraph{Transformers for mathematics.}